 Do your gums bleed easily when you brush or floss?
 You’re not alone.
 According to a study conducted by the U.S. National Institutes of Health (NIH), half of the American population over the age of 30 suffers from bleeding gums.
 Swollen and bleeding gums indicate gum tissue infection.
 If left untreated, the infection may spread and harm the surrounding bone and tissue.
 Eventually, your teeth decay to such an extent that they either fall out or require removal altogether.
 Oral care is necessary to prevent gum and periodontal diseases.
 This includes regular brushing, flossing, and routine visits to a dental professional.

-If you see signs of gum disease, please visit a periodontist near you to seek immediate periodontal treatment.
+If you see signs of gum disease, please visit a periodontist near you to seek immediate periodontal treatment near me.
 In this article, we explore periodontal diseases and explain how they can be treated at a highly recommended dental clinic in Houston for periodontal disease treatment.

 What Does Periodontal Mean?
 What are Periodontal Diseases?

 “Perio” means around and “dontol” means teeth.
 Periodontal diseases are infections of the structures around the teeth, including the bone and tissue, gums, and periodontal ligament.
 Gingivitis (i.e., infection of gums) is the earliest stage of periodontal disease.
 If you don’t seek timely treatment, the infection may spread to other tissues, rendering periodontal disease treatment near me.

 What Bacteria Causes Periodontal Disease?